 - While calculating profits/losses of the overall business, it becomes a nearly impossible task to pull all of these data from multiple platforms for each country separately, and then analyze all of this data together with the expense data and calculate profits.
 It involves a lot of working hours which drains money.
 The time lag involved reduces the accuracy of the analysis and its effectiveness as the data is not analyzed in real-time.

-- Platforms like Salesforce and Zoho CRM contains data of leads, which need nurturing to get conversions.
+- Platforms like Salesforce and Zoho CRM contain data of leads, which need nurturing to get conversions.
 The lead nurturing is being done through email and remarketing or over the telephone.
 The CRM is not natively compatible with all apps and tools, so it is not possible to automate these processes based on the lead stage, leading to low conversion rates.

 - Again since the users are responding to different ad campaigns on various channels which are not compatible with the CRM.
 That data is not being reflected in the CRM to accurately allocate lead scores to the leads so that you can set priorities when it comes to lead engagement.

-- Since businesses use separate platforms & tools for selling, payments, logistics, it becomes impossible to track the user’s path through the conversion funnel.
-As a result, essential insights which can help determine when and where the user is bouncing off.
+- Since businesses use separate platforms & tools for selling, payments, and logistics, it becomes impossible to track the user’s path through the conversion funnel.
+As a result, essential insights can help determine when and where the user is bouncing off.

 Daton is a modern cloud data pipeline designed to replicate data to a cloud data warehouse with the utmost ease.
-Daton is the cheapest data pipeline in the market which has built-in support for more than 100 applications, databases, files, cloud storages, analytics, CRM, Customer support, and many others.
+Daton is the cheapest data pipeline in the market which has built-in support for more than 100 applications, databases, files, cloud storage, analytics, CRM, Customer support, and many others.
 Analysts can replicate data from any source to any destination (BigQuery, Snowflake, Redshift), without writing a single line of code and in a matter of minutes.